kstudzin/chord_dht/README.md

 - [ ] Validate url formatting
 - [ ] Separate finger node tests and stability tests from `test_networked_node`
 - [ ] Add code to help approximate stabilize and fix fingers intervals as well as time to reach steady state
+- [ ] Messages to pair sockets should allow pair to determine if received message is the expected message.
+- [ ] Add pytest marks to integration tests because they run more slowly than unit tests and shouldn't slow unit tests down
+- [ ] arguments requiring seconds are ints not floats

 ## Questions